dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 #### Weights.

-Up on fitting weights can be provided as a vector of the same length as the data vector.
+Up on fitting, weights can be provided as a vector of the same length as the data vector.
 The behaviour of the fitter is such that when a point has a weight of n, this is equivalent to a case where that